Symptomatic tenosynovial giant cell tumor associated with severe morbidity or functional limitations and not amenable to improvement with surgery.

 - Instruct patient to notify health care professional of all Rx or OTC medications, vitamins, or herbal products being taken and to consult health care professional before taking other Rx, OTC, herbal products, especially St. John's Wort.

-- Rep: May be teratogenic.
+- Rep: May cause fetal harm.
 Advise women of reproductive potential to use effective nonhormonal contraception during and for 1 mo after last dose and to avoid breastfeeding during and for 1 wk after last dose.
 Advise males with female partners of reproductive potential to use effective nonhormonal contraception during and for 1 wk after last dose of pexidartinib.
 May impair male and female fertility.

 - Emphasize the need for regular lab tests to monitor for side effects.